170yt/Minecraft-Bingo/README.md

 - `/bingo pause` - `OP` Pauses the current bingo game
 - `/bingo resume` - `OP` Resumes the current bingo game
 - `/bingo reset <suggested random string>` - `OP` Stops the server and resets the world with a new seed.
 The random string at the end is used to prevent accidental resets
-- `/bingo useBingoResourcePack <true|false>` - `OP` Tells the game whether the players are using the resource pack or not
 - `/top` - Teleports you to the surface (or to the world spawn if you are in the nether or the end)
 - `/backpack` or `/bp` or `/ec` - Opens the team backpack